Direct vs. Indirect Spend: Notable Differences (With Examples)

 Most companies manage direct spend through a procurement department.
 This team has expertise in supply chain management, overseeing the purchasing process from end to end.
 They’re responsible for negotiating and communicating with suppliers, ordering supplies, and tracking shipments.

 Indirect spend is not usually centrally managed.
 There may be a few leaders or department heads with their own budgets and spending policies.
-When an employee needs a new monitor or a department wants to order pizza for lunch, they’ll submit a request to the appropriate person.
+When an employee needs a new monitor or a department wants to order pizza for lunch, they submit a request to the appropriate person.
 Without strict spend management policies in place, this can lead to overspending.

 Relationship Management